blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 ${solution_name} can be run in either of the following modes:

 1. Host mode on a Linux machine or a Linux virtual machine (VM) with Docker.
+The deployment approach for host mode is referred to below as "utility"; you simply execute a command, and deployment is automatic.
-2. Container mode inside a container running on an orchestration platform such as Kubernetes, OpenShift, etc.
+2. Container mode inside a container running on an orchestration platform such as Kubernetes, OpenShift, etc. The deployment approach for container mode is referred to below as "toolkit"; you take components provided by Docker Inspector (one utility, three containerized services) and deploy them yourself.

-Each mode is discussed as follows.
+Most, but not all, of the deployment examples below use the toolkit approach.

 ### Important notes regarding deployment sample code